 Provenance: The guitar which Jimi Hendrix set alight using lighter fluid on stage at London's Finsbury Astoria on March 31, 1967.

-Hendrix became known for burning his guitars, though in fact, he only ever burned two guitars, and this 1965 Fender Stratocaster was the first guitar that Jimi sacrificed in 1967 in North London at the Finsbury Astoria.
+Jimi Hendrix became known for burning his guitars, though in fact, he only ever burned two guitars, and this 1965 Fender Stratocaster was the first guitar that Jimi sacrificed at the Finsbury Astoria in North London in 1967.
 Tony Garland, a press officer for Hendrix, cleared up the remains of the guitar and stored it in his parents garage in Hove.
 And there it sat for nearly 40 years until 2007 when Garland's nephew unearthed it.

 Provenance: The companion guitar to actor Roy Rogers across 100 films and a thousand recording sessions, from 1933 to his death in 1998.